Regression Discontinuity Design with Potentially Many Covariates: Main result

 \subsection{Inference}

 We next consider interval estimation and hypothesis testing on the average causal effect $\tau$.
-For finite or low-dimensional $Z_{i}$, we recommend to use CCFT's inference methods.
-This subsection argues that we can still apply CCFT's inference procedures for high-dimensional $Z_{i}$, provided that CCFT's conditions remain valid for $S^{*}$ and $\theta_{S^{*}}^{*}$.
+For finite or low-dimensional $Z_{i}$, we recommend to use CCFT's bias corrected inference method.
+This subsection argues that we can still apply CCFT's inference procedure for high-dimensional $Z_{i}$, provided that CCFT's conditions remain valid for $S^{*}$ and the subvector $\theta_{n,S^{*}}^{*}$ of $\theta_{n}^{*}$ selected by $S^{*}$.